 - Body odor can attract mosquitoes

-- Compounds on the skin such as ammonia and lactic acid, can allure mosquitoes your way
+- Compounds on the skin, such as ammonia and lactic acid, can lure mosquitoes your way

 - Natural bacteria can also beckon mosquitoes

-- People with a higher abundance but lower diversity of bacteria attracts mosquitoes more.
+- People with a higher abundance but lower diversity of bacteria attract mosquitoes more.

 - Strangely enough, genetics can play a part as well.
 For example, mosquitoes were more attracted to the smells of identical twins over fraternal twins.

-- Body heat can also be a big reason you have been bit.
+- Body heat can also be a big reason you have been bitten.
 Mosquitoes will go to any heat source no matter the size.

-- Researchers have found that wiping mosquitos out could cause problems in the food chain.
+- Researchers have found that wiping mosquitoes out could cause problems in the food chain.

 - Organisms that depend on mosquitoes (not limited to):